In Search of a Place to Camp

 Scouts were out again with individuals and groups sampling the food at several places.
 The club quickly decided on the Olive Garden restaurant.
 For the first time in many years, we were just a short stretch off 72nd Street, but only a long block from our original semi-permanent location.
 Since we moved in and had the management make a few remodeling changes to the meeting room, we have settled down to enjoy the bottomless salad with the Italian lunches.
 This is Home Base of the present for the Omaha Westside Kiwanis and the end of this chapter in the story "In Search of a Place To Camp".

 The Kiwanis Club of Greater Omaha was chartered in 1938 and took on the name of Dundee Kiwanis Club.
 Their meeting place was the Blackstone Hotel.
 In 1973 the club celebrated their 35th anniversary in the ballroom.
 The club moved their meeting place to the Dundee area and met at the Fireside Restaurant until it closed and then they met at the Ranch Bowl until 1978 when they started meeting at Anthony’s Restaurant on 72nd Street and F Street.
 Due to the remodeling of Anthony’s the club met moved to the Westside Community Center on 108th & Grover.
 When Westside needed to remodel their location, the club moved the meeting place to The German-American Society at 3717 S. 120th Street.
 Due to the Covid-19 virus the club met at The Brazen Head located at 319 North 78th Street in Omaha, Nebraska 68114.
+For over 79 years the club has participated in the local Salvation Army Kettle Day.
+During the early years, the location was at 15th & Farnam in the downtown area.
+For many years the Kettle Day location was at Westroads Shopping Center.
+Since 1976 the club has had several additional shopping center locations west on 132nd and Center and then 173rd and Center.

 In 2021, Kiwanis Club of Greater Omaha and Kiwanis Club Westside started discussions surrounding merging the two clubs.
 The merger was accomplished, and the club is now known as Kiwanis Club of West Omaha which meets at Legends located at 6920 Pacific St, Ste 100, Omaha, NE 68106 on Monday at 12 noon.